 And by the way, it's just as nice for me to talk to you, Judy.

-Yeah, it's twenty-five years they didn't regenerate jobs.
+Yeah, 25 years they didn't regenerate jobs.

 By the way, neither is he.

-So you know what?
+So, you know what?

 He's full of crap.

-And you know and but it reveals he revealed himself, but people ignored it.
+But it reveals he revealed himself, but people ignored it.

-Hillary's now revealing what she thinks of and has contempt for Middle America.
+Hillary's now revealing what she thinks of and has contempt for middle America.

 And she's got it.